William Kwenkeu: College career

 Kwenkeu spent six seasons playing linebacker for the Temple Owls due to redshirting one year and the extra year of eligibility the NCAA accorded to student-athletes whose careers were interrupted by the COVID-19 pandemic.
 He recorded his first two sacks as a college player during the 2017 Gasparilla Bowl, which helped the Owls to a 28–3 victory.
 Kwenkeu became a regular starter in 2020, and had a breakout season in 2021.
 He scored his first college touchdown that year on a fumble return against the Akron Zips in a game where he also had two sacks and 2.5 tackles for loss, a performance that resulted in him winning an American Athletic Conference Defensive Player of the Week award.
 In his final year, Kwenkeu totaled 51 tackles, three sacks, and one fumble each forced and recovered.
 In his college career in total, he played in 47 games, during which he recorded 183 tackles and seven sacks.

 Professional career

+Minnesota Vikings

-The Minnesota Vikings signed Kwenkeu on May 16, 2022 after he participated in the team's rookie minicamp.
+The Minnesota Vikings signed Kwenkeu on May 16, 2022, after he participated in the team's rookie minicamp.
 He became the only African-born player on the Minnesota roster, among several other players with African heritage.
 Kwenkeu was waived by the Vikings at the end of August 2022 as they cut down their roster to 53 players, but was signed to Minnesota's practice squad soon after.
 He was elevated to the active roster for Minnesota's Thursday Night Football game against the New England Patriots, making him the ninth Cameroonian to play in the NFL.
-Kwenkeu was also placed on the active roster for the Week 13 game against the Jets, and was signed to the active roster on December 14.
-Kwenkeu played his first snap on defense (rather than special teams) during Minnesota's loss to Green Bay in Week 17.
+Kwenkeu was also placed on the active roster for the Week 13 game against the New York Jets, and was signed to the active roster on December 14.
+Kwenkeu played his first snap on defense (rather than special teams) during Minnesota's loss to the Green Bay Packers in Week 17.

+On August 13, 2023, he was waived with an injury designation.
+After clearing waivers, he reverted to the injured reserve list.
+He was released on March 12, 2024.

+Baltimore Ravens

+On October 1, 2024, the Baltimore Ravens signed Kwenkeu to the practice squad.
+He signed a reserve/future contract on January 21, 2025.
+He was waived on August 26, as part of final roster cuts.